Create a content search

 On the Locations page, choose the content locations that you want to search.
 You can search mailboxes, sites, and public folders.

 Exchange mailboxes: Set the toggle to On and then click Choose users, groups, or teams to specify the mailboxes to place on hold.
-Use the search box to find user mailboxes and distribution groups (to place a hold on the mailboxes of group members) to place on hold.
+Use the search box to find user mailboxes and distribution groups.
 You can also search the mailbox associated with a Microsoft Team (for channel messages), Office 365 Group, and Yammer Group.
 For more information about the application data stored in mailboxes, see Content stored in mailboxes for eDiscovery.

 SharePoint sites: Set the toggle to On and then click Choose sites to specify SharePoint sites and OneDrive accounts to place on hold.
 Type the URL for each site that you want to place on hold.
 You can also add the URL for the SharePoint site for a Microsoft Team, Office 365 Group, or Yammer Group.